antistereotip/ghost/RUN/README.md

 - The development should move in the direction of big data and the algorithms that that data solves.
 - The algorithm that would determine the complexity of big data could range from a few Megabytes to a few Petabytes, the data itself, while the algorithms should be solved by distributed systems of networked computers.
 From Level Up, to Level Out.
 - The network structure should have a combination of programming language C, LISP, GO and BASH and Python exclusively in the FreeBsd operating system.
-- Use C and LISP for the file system while BASH and Python and GO will be used in programming the environment and high level aplication level.
+- Use C and LISP for the file system and low level while BASH and Python and GO will be used in programming the environment and high level aplication level.
 - No database usage
 - Only ssh connection and telnet connection will be available to the application, but at the admin level.
 BBS (Synhronet) included for admin (core) team only.
 - Telnet access into intern core system, fully open source for core team (4 nibbles - 0000, 1111, 1001, 0110).